learning-zone/javascript-es6-basics/README.md

 The static keyword defines a static method or property for a class, or a class static initialization block.
 Neither static methods nor static properties can be called on instances of the class.
 Instead, they\'re called on the class itself.

-Static methods are often utility functions, such as functions to create or clone objects, whereas static properties are useful for caches, fixed-configuration, or any other data you don't need to be replicated across instances.
+Static methods are often utility functions, such as functions to create or clone objects, whereas static properties are useful for caches, fixed-configuration, or any other data you don\'t need to be replicated across instances.

 **Example:**